tamedu/csa-on-blockchain/README.md

 * To understand problems CSA's comsumers, producers and communities (as a whole) are facing right now
 * To come up with a better solutions that can apply in reallife situations to help people produce and comsume food healthy, effeciently, social friendly and environment friendly.

-We also looking for team-members who interested in our proposal with any but not limited to following skills/experiences: design, supply chain, small-scale farming, financing to join us to build a practical platform.
+We also looking for team-members who interested in our proposal with any but not limited to following skills/experiences: design, supply chain, small-scale farming, finance, research ... to join us to build a practical platform.
 Understanding advantage/limitation of blockchain will be an advantage.